-I knew I had to get his attention before he left, so I picked a typical problem for most small C-Store chains.
+I knew I had to get his attention before he left.
+So I picked a typical problem for most small Convenience Store chains.
 I asked: “How do you manage fuel pricing?”

 I stepped over to my laptop and said: “Let me show you how we can help Charlie decide prices for each store.”
 I displayed this chart:

-“Your stores are shown in green on the left followed by their current price for regular.”
+“Your stores are in green on the left with their current price for regular.”
 Joe interrupted me, asking: “Current price as of when?”
 I said: “As of right now.
 If you call your Paxton Shell and tell them to change their price, we will see it change on this screen.”

-Joe said nothing, so I continued: “The average, minimum and maximum prices are for a group of 7 stations selected to act as the benchmark for the Paxton Shell, and you can see that its rank is 5th highest out of the seven.”
+Joe said nothing.
+So I continued: “The average, minimum and maximum prices are from a group of 7 stations selected as the benchmark for Paxton Shell, and you can see that it ranks 5th highest out of the seven.”
 Joe asked: “You mean it isn’t regional averages?
 I can pick the benchmark stations to compare against for each of my stores?
 How can you get that data?
 How old is it?”
 I could see some of the skepticism fading, and went on: “We get our competitors’ pricing from a national service that is generally about a half hour out of date.
-Of course, your own pricing is reflected here immediately because we pull it from the pumps in real time.”
+Your stores pricing pulls from the pumps in real-time and reflects here immediately.”

 Setting Fuel Prices